 - Extra battery & SD Cards for your camera

 - An e-reader (I used to read only paperback.
 Loved the smell and so on, but these days I always got my Kindle Paperwhite along.
 Need a new book, just download it – also saves luggage space)

 Important: If your gadgets can’t handle a voltage of 220 you have to bring a step-down converter.
 If you just want to charge a mobile or a camera battery, this step-down converter will probably be fine for you.

-You could also opt to get a combination of a power adapter and step down converter.
+You could also opt to get a combination of a power adapter and a step-down converter.
 I have been very satisfied with the BESTEK gear (they also offer special gear for the car).
 They got a Universal Travel Adapter 220V to 110V Voltage Converter that comes with USB ports and whatever else you may fancy.
 It’s a wee bit more expensive, but in my opinion, a great investment if you are traveling with a lot of electronics.

 Toiletries & Medicine